pqnelson/mal/js/think-about.md

 special characters, perhaps I should adopt their naming convention.
 I started doing this with atom methods.

+# Docstrings, Printing Source

+Clojure allows you to access the documentation for a function (or variable) *and* the sourcecode, using `(doc foo)` and `(source baz)` respectively.
+The [`source`](https://github.com/clojure/clojure/blob/3b6256e654bf250ddfd01cdaa4be9f39a74c2de6/src/clj/clojure/repl.clj#L172) function seems doable, and if we stick the documentation in the metadata...well that simplifies life considerably.

 # Standard Library

 There is no "prelude library", no "core.lisp".
 We should probably